Chest x-ray abnormalities

 Heart chamber enlargement

-If there is cardiomegaly it is sometimes possible to determine which chamber is enlarged.
+If the heart is enlarged it is sometimes possible to determine which chamber is enlarged.
 For example, signs of left atrial enlargement include a double right heart border, bulging of the left heart border, and splaying of the carina to greater than 90 degrees.

 Left atrial enlargement

-- Extra right heart border - formed by the edge of the enlarged left atrium (blue area)
+• Extra right heart border – formed by the edge of the enlarged left atrium (highlighted area)

-- Slight bulge in the left heart border (*) due to enlargement of the left atrial appendage
+• Slight bulge in the left heart border (asterisk) due to enlargement of the left atrial appendage

 Clinical information

-- History of rheumatic heart disease and cardiac surgery - note the sternotomy wires and prosthetic aortic and mitral heart valves (arrowhead)
+• History of rheumatic heart disease and cardiac surgery – note the metallic aortic and mitral heart valve replacements (arrowhead)

 Diagnosis